benatkin/github-oauth-from-scratch/README.md

 In order to do OAuth a client key and a client secret are needed.
 These can be obtained by registering an OAuth application in GitHub.
 Go to GitHub's Settings, choose OAuth applications from the left sidebar, and click the *Register a new application* button.

 Enter an application name, a homepage URL, and the callback URL.
-The callback URL I'm using is at codepost.now.sh.
+The callback URL I'm using is at [codepost.now.sh][codepost].
 I'll use [now alias][now-alias] after the next deploy to make the `codepost` use the next deployment.

 <img alt="register oauth application screenshot" src="https://cldup.com/t62HjZfUSd.png" width="483" height="390">